 The Axes of an Aircraft

-Motion of an aircraft about its axes
+| Figure 1.
+Motion of an aircraft about its axes |

-The axes of an aircraft can be considered as imaginary axles around which the aircraft turns like a wheel.
-At the center, where all three axes intersect, each is perpendicular to the other two.
-The axis that extends lengthwise through the fuselage from the nose to the tail is called the longitudinal axis.
-The axis that extends crosswise from wing tip to wing tip is the lateral, or pitch, axis.
 The axis that passes through the center, from top to bottom, is called the vertical, or yaw, axis.
-Roll, pitch, and yaw are controlled by three control surfaces.
+Roll, pitch, and yaw are controlled by the aircraft's primary flight control surfaces.
 Roll is produced by the ailerons, which are located at the trailing edges of the wings.
 Pitch is affected by the elevators, the rear portion of the horizontal tail assembly.
 Yaw is controlled by the rudder, the rear portion of the vertical tail assembly.